 During your riding sessions, make sure you ride around obstacles that are causing you issues, so your horse can get used to them and know they are not a threat.

 To build confidence with fillers under a jump, start small and build up to bigger and scarier objects.
 Small jumps could be accessories with water buckets, stuffed toys, coats and rugs, until your horse has built the confidence to clear larger fence fillers.

 Take A Break

 Maybe it’s time to take a break?!

-If all you do is jump, you run this risk of your horse becoming bored and ‘sour’ in their day to day routine.
+If all you do is jump, you run this risk of your horse becoming bored and ‘sour’ in their day-to-day routine.

 Make sure your providing mental simulation in your horse’s down time or give them a few weeks out in the field to reap some turnout benefits and return to work with a fresh perspective.

-Alternatively, incorporate hacking, groundwork or a completely different experience, such as water-treadmill exercise or even a spa-day.
+Alternatively, incorporate hacking, groundwork or a completely different experience, such as a water-treadmill exercise or even a spa-day.